 Does Semaglutide Make You Tired?
 Managing Semaglutide Fatigue

-Semaglutide (Ozempic or Wegovy) is an FDA-approved injectable medication for type 2 diabetes, (Ozempic) and weight loss (Wegovy), sold under the brand names Ozempic and Wegovy.
+Semaglutide (Ozempic or Wegovy) is an FDA-approved injectable medication for type 2 diabetes (Ozempic) and weight loss (Wegovy).
 It helps control blood sugar, promotes weight loss, and reduces the risk of diabetes-related conditions like heart attack, kidney disease, and stroke.

 Semaglutide works by acting as a glucagon-like peptide-1 receptor (GLP-1) agonist.
 It prevents your liver from producing excess sugar and stimulates your pancreas to release more insulin.
 This helps in blood sugar management.
-It also slows the emptying of the stomach, which may prolong feelings of fullness and decrease appetite.
+It also slows stomach emptying, which may prolong feelings of fullness and decrease appetite.
+These mechanisms of action may be among the reasons why you are tired on semaglutide.

 Does Semaglutide Cause Fatigue?